Green's function expansion for multiple coupled optical resonators with finite retardation using quasinormal modes: Mathematical details

-For the surface integral representation, we again use the Helmholtz equation on the Dyson equation~\eqref{eq:dyson} to find,
+For the surface integral representation, we again use the Helmholtz equation on the Dyson equation~\eqref{appeq:dyson} to find,

 The last integral on the right-hand side is turned into an integral over the cavity surface \(\mathcal{S}_n\) using Green's second identity.
-Furthermore, since the full Green's function for \(\mathbf{r},\mathbf{r}'\in\mathcal{V}_n\) is assumed from the condition in Eq.~\eqref{eq:termcond} to be well approximated by a single QNM Green function, we can restrict the discussion without loss of generality to \(\mathbf{r}\notin\mathcal{V}_n\).
-Then, the first delta function on the right hand side vanishes (for cases with \(\mathbf{r}\in\mathcal{V}_n,\mathbf{r}'\notin\mathcal{V}_n\), the transpose of Eq.~\eqref{eq:dyson} is used instead, so that the derivation discussed here still holds).
-Hence, we derived the Green's function representation from Eq.~\eqref{eq:dysonsurface}.
+For \(\mathbf{r}\notin \mathcal{V}_n\), the first delta function on the right hand side vanishes (for cases with \(\mathbf{r}\in\mathcal{V}_n,\mathbf{r}'\notin\mathcal{V}_n\), the transpose of Eq.~\eqref{eq:dyson} is used instead, so that the derivation discussed here still holds), yielding the surface integral representation from the main text: